gbcastilho/load-balancer/README.md

 - **Processed**:  Number of successfully processed requests.
 - **Avarage Response Time**: The average time taken to process a request since its arrival.
 - **Throughput**: Number of requests processed per second.

+## Capacity
+Currently, the maximum number of requests that each queue can store is hard-coded.
+However, you can easily modify this to test new scenarios.
+- **Server (each)**: 10 requests
+- **Pending list**: 20 requests